-You may be eligible to receive financial aid for authorized study abroad programs, if the study abroad courses fulfill CU Denver degree requirements.
-Authorized study abroad programs usually include: CU Denver faculty lead programs, approved independent study abroad programs offered through other accredited U.S. schools or study abroad coordinating agencies, approved international exchange programs, and traditional study abroad programs at foreign schools approved by and coordinated through the Office of Global Education/Study Abroad.
+You may be eligible to receive financial aid for authorized study abroad programs, if the study abroad courses fulfill CU Anschutz degree requirements.
+Authorized study abroad programs usually include: CU Denver|Anschutz faculty-led programs, approved independent study abroad programs offered through other accredited U.S. schools or study abroad coordinating agencies, approved international exchange programs, and traditional study abroad programs at foreign schools approved by and coordinated through the Office of Global Education/Study Abroad.

-We strongly recommend you contact the CU Anschutz Financial Aid & Scholarships Office early in your planning process to discuss your anticipated award amount and how it can be applied to education abroad.
+We strongly recommend you contact the CU Anschutz FASO early in your planning process to discuss your anticipated award amount and how it can be applied to education abroad.